 Remove rel=”noopener noreferrer” from all new links

-Here is a simple method to avoid adding rel=”noopener noreferrer” to external links with target=”_blank”.
+.
 You just need to add the below code to the WordPress site using any code snippet plugin.

 Note: Take a backup of your site before you make any changes to it.